 He weighs approximately 20 lbs, so a big boy, but definitely not the biggest Maine Coon that I have met!

-I used to think our cat was big until I came across this Maine Coon cat on the internet who holds the record for the longest Maine Coon cat.
+I used to think our cat was big until I came across these Maine Coon cats on the internet.
+These cats might be gentle giants, but they are also the biggest cats in the WORLD!!

 How Much Do Maine Coon Kittens Weigh?